 Chatbots have changed how businesses in the eCommerce industry connect with their customers with instant, affordable, and highly customizable support.
 Over the years, companies have been innovating with chatbots and coming up with unique implementations that help achieve different business objectives.
-In this article, we’ll take a closer look at the top 8 examples of chatbots in the eCommerce industry in 2021.
+In this article, we’ll take a closer look at the top 8 examples of Conversational AI in eCommerce industry in 2021.

 - Ecommerce Chatbot: SnapTravel

 SnapTravel is regular on many top 10 lists of chatbots because it does so many things right.
 SnapTravel is a digital travel agency that has created an entire application inside a chatbot.
 The AI chatbot can be used on Facebook Messenger, WhatsApp, and even SMS to find deals on hotels and flights by simply using platforms that are already on your phone.
 Additionally, customers also use SnapTravel to check flight status, hotel reservations, and changing prices.

 - Ecommerce Chatbot: Nike StyleBot

 With a clever campaign during the launch of their AirMax Day shoes, Nike increased its average CTR by 12.5 times and the conversions by 4 times.
 How did they do it?
 With a chatbot called StyleBot.

 The StyleBot is an AI chatbot that allows enthusiasts to find shoes based on their preferences through product recommendations.
 However, StyleBot’s party trick was giving users the ability to create their own personalized shoe designs.
 After designing their own shoes, customers had the option to share it (or save) or even buy it.